The Bankrate promise

 - Prepaid tuition plans, in which the saver purchases credits at participating universities for future use.
 Plans typically do not cover room and board.

 - Education savings plans, in which the saver opens an investment account to pay for qualified college expenses, including tuition as well as room and board.

-The contributions to a 529 plan can grow tax-deferred, and any funds in a 529 plan are not subject to federal income tax (and in many cases, state taxes, too) as long as they’re used for qualified educational expenses.
+The contributions to a 529 plan can grow tax-deferred, and any withdrawals from a 529 plan are not subject to federal income tax (and in many cases, state taxes, too) as long as they’re used for qualified educational expenses.
 A 529 plan can be used for college as well as for K-12 education.
 It can also be used for vocational and trade schools.